What is Vertebrae in Human Body?

 - It provides structural support and helps in locomotion and movement.

-The adjacent bones of spine are joined together by cartilaginous joints.
+The adjacent bones of the spine are joined together by cartilaginous joints.
 This type of joint allows limited movement of bones.

 What is the joint between the atlas and axis called?